syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Header-and-Footer.md

 ---
 layout : post
-title : Header and Footer in Syncfusion SfAutoComplete control for Xamarin.Android description : Learn here about how to enable Header and Footer in Syncfusion Essential Xamarin.Android SfAutoComplete Control, its elements, and more. platform : Xamarin.Android control : SfAutoComplete documentation : ug
+title: Header and Footer in Syncfusion SfAutoComplete control for Xamarin.Android
+description: Learn here about how to enable Header and Footer in Syncfusion Essential Xamarin.Android SfAutoComplete Control, its elements, and more.
+platform: Xamarin.Android
+control: SfAutoComplete
+documentation: ug
 ---

 # Header and Footer in Xamarin.Android SfAutoComplete